 For corporate investors, the weighted average cost of capital is the firm’s average cost of capital from all sources including short-term debt, long-term debt, preferred equity, common stock, etc.

 One easy way to think about the discount rate is that it’s simply the required rate of return that you want to achieve.
-The discount rate is what you want to earn, the IRR is what you actually earn, and the NPV quantifies the difference.
+The discount rate is what you would like to earn, the IRR is what you actually earn, and the NPV quantifies the difference.

 How to calculate NPV

-The above set of cash flows shows an upfront investment of -$100,000 (this is a negative number because it’s money leaving our pocket) that returns $10,000 at the end of each year for 5 years, and then at the end of year 5 the original $100,000 investment is also returned.
+The above set of cash flows shows an upfront investment of -$100,000.
+It is a negative number because it’s money leaving our pocket.
+This investment returns $10,000 at the end of each year for 5 years, and then at the end of year 5 the original $100,000 investment is also returned.

 As shown, when an internal rate of return or IRR is calculated on this set of cash flows, we get 10%.
 That means that the percentage rate earned on each dollar invested for each period it is invested is exactly 10%.
 So, what about the NPV, the other commonly used discounted cash flow measure?